 Box Turtle is in an old house in the Hillcrest Neighborhood and is a great place for women’s clothing and jewelry.
 They carry interesting brands that you won’t see in other stores in town as well as work from local designers.

-E. Leigh’s in Hillcrest is one of the best places to go for contemporary women’s fashion.
+E. Leigh’s in Hillcrest is one of the best places to go for fun and contemporary women’s fashion.
 The prices are reasonable, they have a great selection, and are always bringing in new items.
-It is a fun place to shop!
+It is a great place to shop!

 Green Corner Store